-You might come across several variations of an SUV tent/hatchback tent – some are at the back, some at the side of the car, others cover only the boot opening and don’t touch the floor and some are just awnings to give you rain and sun cover.
-The most frequently used types of car / suv tents are (hover for more info / click on mobile):
+You might come across several variations of an SUV tent/hatchback tent – some attach to the car at the back, some at the side, others cover only the boot opening and don’t touch the floor and some are just awnings to give you rain and sun cover.
+The most frequently used types of car / suv tents are following (hover for more info / click on mobile):

 Rear (boot) tents (tailgate tents / hatchback tents)

 Here you can find either big tents that cover the boot opening + create additional space behind the car (freestanding) – or – smaller boot tents that don’t touch the ground, just extend the boot opening area a big + protect it against rain or mosquitoes.

 Typical price range: freestanding –

 Side door tents / awnings